logo image

 P&O operate their 20,646 ton, 512ft long MV European Causeway on this Cairnryan to Larne route, 2 hour crossing.

-The Rhinns of Galloway Hotel/Guest House is situated about 1 mile south of Cairnryan with views over Loch Ryan.
+The Rhinns of Galloway Hotel/Guest House is 1 mile south of Cairnryan with views over Loch Ryan.

 Ryanbay Holiday Park is 4 miles south of Cairnryan, 2 miles north of Stranraer.
 This park is on the shores of Loch Ryan.